 The design process standardised the fitting layout and types for the different car park areas – 2x49w T5 fittings on the car park ramps, 1x49w T5 fittings in the driving aisles and 1x28w fittings in the back of the bays.

-Indicative level showing bays and uniformly spaced luminaires
+Indicative level showing racking aisles and uniformly spaced luminaires

 2x55w PL rated drum style fitting were installed.
 Diffusers were UV damaged and cracked.
 A number of fittings were coming loose from their fixings and their integrity was beginning to fail.

 Ballasts and lamps were failing.
 Replacing lamps and ballasts was costing the site over £20 in materials alone per fitting.

 The centre management had ambitious energy reduction and site improvement plans.